espocrm/documentation/docs/user-guide/reports.md

 NOT IN provides the ability to filter records that don't meet specified criteria.
 E.g. listing accounts that don't have any opportunity with 'Closed Won' or 'Closed Lost' status.

+!!! note

-Note: It's recommended to avoid using NOT IN group when possible, by using filters 'Not Equals', 'None of', etc. instead.
+    It's recommended to avoid using NOT IN group when possible, by using filters 'Not Equals', 'None of', etc. instead.
 NOT IN group uses a sub-query that can negatively affect a report performance in some cases.

 ![NOT IN group](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/filter-not.png)